Volunteers are important at the Library! Volunteers include people of a wide range of ages, from teens to parents, to young professionals and seniors.

 Frequently Asked Volunteer Questions

-How old do I have to be a volunteer at the Library?
+How old do I have to be to volunteer at the Library?

 You must be at least 12 years old to volunteer at the Library.